dedis/dela/docs/introduction.md

   be accessible only after the initialization and it provides the primitives to start the underlying protocol logic.

+- **arc** - Arc stands for Access Rights Control.
+It is the abstraction that controls the access to the instances.

 - **blockchain** - A blockchain is a distributed and immutable storage abstraction.
 A well-defined threshold of participants work together to reach a consensus on every block.